What We Learn From Jesus Working on the Sabbath

 No matter how I thought, I couldn’t figure out this question; after asking my pastor and elders, I still got no satisfactory answer.
 So I came into the presence of the Lord and prayed: “Oh Lord!
 There’s something I’m not clear on.
 In the Age of Law, Jehovah God asked us humans to observe the Sabbath, but the Lord Jesus didn’t observe it when He came.
 Since they are the work done by one God, why is there a contradiction between them?
 But I believe that whatever You do has meaning and is of benefit to us.
 I’m willing to be enlightened by You and understand Your will.
 Amen!”

-After a period of investigation, finally one day I saw a passage in a book: “When the Lord Jesus came, He used His practical actions to communicate to people: God had departed the Age of Law and had begun new work, and this new work did not require observation of the Sabbath; when God came out from the confines of the Sabbath day, this was just a foretaste of His new work, and His truly great work was continuing to play out.
-When the Lord Jesus began His work, He had already left behind the shackles of the Age of Law, and had broken through the regulations and principles from that age.
+After a period of investigation, finally one day I saw a passage in a book: “When the Lord Jesus came, He used His practical actions to tell the people that God had departed the Age of Law and had begun new work, and that this new work did not require the observation of the Sabbath.
+God’s coming out from the confines of the Sabbath day was just a foretaste of His new work; the real and great work was still to come.
+When the Lord Jesus began His work, He had already left behind the ‘shackles’ of the Age of Law, and had broken through the regulations and principles of that age.
 In Him, there was no trace of anything related to the law; He had cast it off entirely and no longer observed it, and He no longer required mankind to observe it.
-So here you see that the Lord Jesus went through the corn fields on the Sabbath; the Lord did not rest, but was outside working.
-This action of His was a shock to people’s conceptions and communicated to them that He no longer lived under the law, and that He had left the confines of the Sabbath and appeared in front of mankind and in their midst in a new image, with a new way of working.
-This action of His told people that He had brought with Him new work that began with going out from the law and going out of the Sabbath.
+So here you see the Lord Jesus went through the corn fields on the Sabbath, and that the Lord did not rest; He was outside working, and not resting.
+This action of His was a shock to people’s notions and it communicated to them that He no longer lived under the law, and that He had left the confines of the Sabbath and appeared before mankind and in their midst in a new image, with a new way of working.
+This action of His told people that He had brought with Him new work, work that began with emerging from being under the law, and departing from the Sabbath.
 When God carried out His new work, He no longer clung to the past, and He was no longer concerned about the regulations of the Age of Law.
-Neither was He affected by His work in the previous age, but He worked as usual on the Sabbath and when His disciples were hungry, they could pick ears of corn to eat.
+Neither was He affected by His work in the previous age, but instead worked on the Sabbath just as He did on every other day, and when His disciples were hungry on the Sabbath, they could pick ears of corn to eat.
 This was all very normal in God’s eyes.
-God could have a new beginning for much of the work that He wants to do and the things that He wants to say.
-Once He has a new start, He neither mentions His previous work again nor continues it.
-For God has His principles in His work.
-When He wants to begin new work, it is when He wants to bring mankind into a new stage of His work, and when His work has entered a higher phase.
-If people continue to act according to the old sayings or regulations or continue to hold fast to them, He will not commemorate or praise this.
+For God, it is permissible to have a new beginning for much of the new work He wants to do and the new words He wants to say.
+When He begins something new, He neither mentions His previous work nor continues to carry it out.
+Because God has His principles in His work, when He wants to begin new work, it is when He wants to bring mankind into a new stage of His work, and when His work will enter a higher phase.
+If people continue to act according to the old sayings or regulations or continue to hold fast to them, He will not remember or approve that.
 This is because He has already brought new work, and has entered a new phase of His work.
 When He initiates new work, He appears to mankind with a completely new image, from a completely new angle, and in a completely new way so that people can see different aspects of His disposition and what He has and is.
 This is one of His goals in His new work” (“God’s Work, God’s Disposition, and God Himself III”).

 Through praying to God and pondering these words, I thought: In the Age of Law, people didn’t know how to worship God, neither did they know rest.
 God asked them to observe the Sabbath and to worship and praise Him, and not to do any busy work on the Sabbath, so that they could receive rest from Him.
 So as long as people kept the commandment of Sabbath and performed no work on the Sabbath, they could find rest and gain care and protection from God.
 However, during the later stages of the Age of Law, as the human race had become more and more deeply corrupted by Satan, people could outwardly observe the Sabbath, worshiping and praising God, and not doing any work, yet they had no real worship for God within their hearts.
 Therefore, when the Lord Jesus came to work, He no longer required them to blindly observe the Sabbath on the surface.
 Instead, He asked them to rely on God and look to Him, entrust all their burdens to God, use heart and honesty to worship God; He also asked them to learn from Him and follow the example of Him.
 In this way, people would have something to lean on, enjoy the peace, joy, and bountiful grace bestowed by the Lord, find rest in Him, and live in God’s care, protection, and blessings.